 What does the process look like?
-A capital funding request has four phases: (a) pre-capital needs assessment, feasibility, and planning; (b) design; (c) construction; and (d) completion.
+A capital funding request has five phases: (a) pre-capital needs assessment, feasibility, and planning; (b) design; (c) construction; (d) completion; and (e) ongoing operations.
 ISC calls this the "capital project life cycle".

 How do I get funding at each phase?
 The Capital Funding Request form has to be filled out at each phase.
 That form has to be submitted to ISC at chrt41-tcdp41@sac-isc.gc.ca.
 Be prepared to submit a needs assessment, a feasibility study, a design plan, an environmental impact report, geotechnical investigations, and more through different professionals that you retain for your capital project.
 If you don't already have these, you can ask for funding to complete them.
-Expect to provide increasingly precise "capital costs estimates" with your professionals as you go through the different design stages of your capital project.
+Expect to provide increasingly precise "capital costs estimates" with professionals you retain as you go through the different design stages of your capital project.
 Seek advice about these estimates.

 How long does ISC have to make a decision at each phase?
 ISC has to make a funding decision at each phase within 30 business days, unless there are exceptional circumstances.
-If ISC needs more than 30 business days, it has to advise the funding requestor about this in writing and explain why it needs more time.
+If ISC needs more than 30 business days, it has to advise the First Nation or FNCFS Agency about this in writing and explain why it needs more time.
 Whether a project is complex or not will affect ISC's ability to meet the 30-business day timeline.
 Complexity is based on different factors set out in the Capital Guide.